anklimsk/cakephp-console-installer/docs/USING.md

 ## Using console

+To install the application, go to the OS console, navigate to the directory `app` application, and run the following commands:
-- `Console/cake CakeInstaller -h` - To get help;
+- `sudo ./Console/cake CakeInstaller -h` - To get help;
-- `Console/cake CakeInstaller` - To start interactive shell of installer;
+- `sudo ./Console/cake CakeInstaller` - To start interactive shell of installer;
-- `Console/cake CakeInstaller check` - To start command of installer.
+- `sudo ./Console/cake CakeInstaller check` - To start command of installer.

 ## Initialization of database tables with data